 Types of biopsies

 Excisional biopsy.
 This type of biopsy is often used when your healthcare provider needs a wider or deeper piece of the skin.
 The entire lesion and part of the surrounding skin is removed.
 First, your healthcare provider uses numbing medicine on the area.
 Then the provider uses a surgical knife (scalpel) to remove a full thickness wedge of skin.
 The wound is closed with surgical thread (stitches), staples, tape, or surgical glue.
 What the provider uses depends on how large the incision is and where it is.

 Incisional biopsy.
 This procedure is the same as an excisional biopsy.
 But only part of the lesion is removed.

 Punch biopsy.
 This type uses a special tool to take a deep sample of skin.
 This may be done if the lesion is small or when just a part of a larger lesion needs more study.
-The tool removes a short cylinder of tissue, like an apple core.
-First, your healthcare provider uses a numbing medicine on the area.
+The tool, like a very small paper hole punch or apple corer, removes a short cylinder of tissue, First, your healthcare provider uses a numbing medicine on the area.
 The punch tool is turned on the surface of the skin until it cuts through all the layers of skin.
 This includes the dermis, epidermis, and the most superficial parts of the subcutis (fat).
 The provider removes the biopsy sample and stitches together the edges of the wound.